Resonant cavity-QED with chiral flat bands: Model

 Let us begin by considering a two-level quantum emitter, with ground state $\ket{g}$ and excited state $\ket{e}$ separated by frequency $\omega_e$, interacting with a photonic lattice.
 The latter is expressed in the form of coupled lossless cavities with overlapping spatial modes, as given by the tight-binding Hamiltonian ($\hbar=1$)

-where $J_{x,x'}$ is the hopping strength and $\hat{a}_x$ $(\hat{a}_x^{\dagger})$ is the bosonic annihilation (creation) operator acting at $x$th cavity.
-As we will focus on flat bands protected by chiral symmetry \cite{ramachandran17}, all the cavity frequencies are the same and set to zero for simplicity.
+where $J_{x,x'}$ is the hopping strength (expressed in units of $J\equiv1$) and $\hat{a}_x$ $(\hat{a}_x^{\dagger})$ is the bosonic annihilation (creation) operator acting at $x$th cavity.
+As we will focus on flat bands protected by chiral (or sublattice) symmetry \cite{ramachandran17}, all the cavity frequencies are the same and set to zero for simplicity.
 Assuming that the emitter couples directly to the cavity located at $x_0$, undergoing Jaynes-Cummings interaction in the rotating wave approximation, the full Hamiltonian reads